-We have no screens around our porch so we use mosquito repellent plants to keep those pesky insects away.
+Our porch has no screens so we use mosquito repellent plants to keep pesky insects away.
 Here is a list of 25 plants that repel mosquitoes!

 If you ask any of my friends, they’ll tell you that I practically live outside on my deck.
 From coffee to meals to just sitting in the late evening watching the hummingbirds, I’m out there a lot.
 However, there are no screens surrounding it, so we need creative ways to keep mosquitoes away.
 Plants are natural and fun!